 Darlene has a unique ability to be aware of more than the notes on her page.
 In rehearsal she will hear a note that one section is not getting and manage to put that note into her accompaniment so that it becomes easy to get.
 If, on the odd occasion, the choir makes a mistake, Darlene is able to keep the accompaniment going smoothly, enabling us to recover without our audience noticing.
 With her natural ability to feel the rhythm, we can sing a medley that skips through many styles and rhythms and instantly feel the character of the next song.
 She plays with a rare emotion and sensitivity that is felt by both choir and audience.
 Darlene has the ability to get inside the music and dance with it!

 Darlene shares her talent with the community having played for the Port Colborne Operatic Society, The Wood Kids, Church choirs and her school musical productions.
-At present she also accompanies the Central United Church choir.
+At present she also accompanies vai a the Central United Church choir.
 Darlene is counted on for her advice or opinion and is always ready with her encouragement and her smile.
 We appreciate her dedication, her pursuit of excellence and her friendship and look forward to making music with her in the years ahead.

 Robert E. Wood